 The guidelines that follow are identified to assist accusers in identifying the most prudent course of action based upon the status/role of the accused at the University.

 All members of the University community who suspect or allege that a violation of the University Policy on Sexual Harassment and Title IX Compliance has been committed are encouraged to report the incident to one of the University’s designated authorities.

-- Student against Student - Report to Vice President for Student Affairs Office.
+- Student against Student - Report to Vice President for Campus Life & Inclusive Excellence Office.
 Cases submitted through this avenue will be investigated and handled in accordance with the procedures outlined in the ESU Student Code of Conduct.